-Mumbai: Foot over bridge collapses; 5 dead, 36 injured; CM announces Rs 5 lakh ex-gratia
+Mumbai: Foot over bridge collapses; 6 dead, over 30 injured; FIR registered under section 304A

 Mumbai, Mar 14: At least five persons died and over 30 injured after a foot overbridge collapsed on Thursday near Chhatrapati Shivaji Maharaj Terminus (CSMT) railway station in Mumbai.

-Reports quoted the Disaster Management Unit (DMU) of the BMC (Brihanmumbai Municipal Corporation) as saying that five people have died in the incident.
+Reports quoted the Disaster Management Unit (DMU) of the BMC (Brihanmumbai Municipal Corporation) as saying that six people have died in the incident.
+36 persons are said to be injured.

-Over 30 persons are injured.
-Two of the total 5 persons who have died are said to be women.

 Maharashtra Chief Minister Devendra Fadnavis visited the spot of the accident and assured strict action against those found responsible for the mishap.